How can I highlight the search terms in search results as shown by wordpress?

 This function is supposed to retrieve the title of the post.
 Now, let’s replace it with the text which is highlighted with the search query.

 First, we need to access the last made query, that created this set of results.

 $keys = implode('|', array_filter(explode(' ', get_search_query())));

-Retreive and store the title in to a variable $title.
+Retrieve and store the title into a variable $title.

 $title = get_the_title();